-During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
-The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
-In the absence of the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+During term time, the DSL/SDDSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
+The DSL can delegate activities to the SDDSL/DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
+In the absence of the DSL the SDDS/DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.